An overview of risks to pregnant women from infections: current screening, vaccination, treatment and prevention programmes.

 National antenatal infection screening and monitoring (NAISM)

-Routine antenatal care for pregnant women in England includes screening for hepatitis B, HIV, syphilis infection and rubella susceptibility.
+Routine antenatal care for pregnant women in England includes screening for hepatitis B, HIV, and syphilis infection.

 NAISM data and methods